BytemarkHosting/configs-webdav-docker/README.md

-Configuration files for our guide on how to [Run your own Omni Sync server with Docker, Apache and WebDAV]().
+Configuration files for our guide on how to [Run your own Omni Sync server with Docker, Apache and WebDAV](https://docs.bytemark.co.uk/article/run-your-own-omni-sync-server-with-docker-apache-and-webdav/).

-To see how it all works, jump to the [Look a bit deeper]() section of our guide.